Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Sketch of the proof of Theorem

 Then the following uniform weak convergence holds true:

-\end{thm} Here, $d_{BL}$ denotes the dual bounded Lipschitz metric which metrizes weak convergence and is given in Appendix \ref{SubSec_C1}.
+\end{thm} Here, $d_{BL}$ denotes the dual bounded Lipschitz metric which metrizes weak convergence and is given in Appendix~\ref{SubSec_C1}.
 The superscript $b$ in $d_{BL}^b$ indicates the dependence of the distribution of $X$ on $b$.\\

 To continue with \eqref{eqp: 8.2}, note that it is almost immediate from our proof that Theorem \ref{weak_conv} remains true for $\mathcal{T}$ replaced by $\mathcal{T}_3(b)$.
-This allows to conclude that for any $\delta>0$, $\limsup_{T\to\infty}$ of \eqref{eqp: 8.2} is bounded from above by
+This allows to conclude that for any $\delta>0$, the limes superior as $T\to\infty$ of \eqref{eqp: 8.2} is bounded from above by

-see Step (3) in Appendix \ref{App_least}.
+see Step (3) in Appendix~\ref{App_least}.
 The remaining problem is the dependence of the random variable within the probability in \eqref{eqp: 8.3} on $b$.
 It is finally shown that $U_1\vee U_2 + 4\sqrt{A\eta/\sigma^2}$ stochastically dominates the random variables appearing in \eqref{eqp: 8.3} as a suppressed (in this sketch of proof) hyperparameter that specifies \textit{closeness} of $b$ to $b_0\pm\eta$ in the definition of $\mathcal{T}_3(b)$ is tending to zero.
 At this point, the restriction to $\mathcal{T}_3(b)$ is crucial.

 \begin{remark} In order to find bounds for an expression of the form \eqref{eqp: 8.2}, typical techniques are Gaussian approximations for suprema as in \cite{CCK} or the Hungarian construction that was first described in \cite{KKT}.
 However, for an application of the results in \cite{CCK}, we miss the structure of a classical empirical process, and to the best of our knowledge, there is no Gaussian coupling result available for $(\int_0^T K_{y,h}(X_s) dW_s)_{(y,h)\in\mathcal{T}}$. \end{remark}